 And than there is China Town.
 The main streets are filled with plagiarism, loud haggling and wild discussions.

-“If you want to buy something”, explains my Airbnb host, “just go there, look at the article, ask for the price, and the price will be too high, and go on.
+“If you want to buy something”, explains my Airbnb host, “just go there, look at the article, ask for the price and the price will be too high, go on.
 The merchant will run after you and always, always go down to at least 50% of the price.
 Everything else is a rip-off.”

 If you go further into China Town you will find less intrusive merchants, you will find small shops with cute souvenirs and Chinese products.
 Keep your eyes open.
 I found some nice sunglasses, stationery and very good food.